seankross/postcards/README.md

 ## Troubleshooting

-Most issues that people have using this package are related their installation Pandoc, software that R Markdown relies on.
+Most issues that people have when using this package, relates to their installation of Pandoc software, that R Markdown relies on.
 Currently Postcards works best with Pandoc version 2.8 or greater, although we are working on better functionality for earlier versions of Pandoc.
 You can check which version of Pandoc you have installed with the following